Statistical Inference for Policy Evaluation with Temporal Difference Learning: Background

 where

 Rather than the final TD iterate $\bm{\theta}_T$, to estimate $\bm{\theta}^\star$ it is often preferred to use instead the average of all the iterates

 This estimator is an instance of the Polyak-Ruppert averaging scheme \citep{polyak1992acceleration,ruppert1988efficient}, a stochastic approximation methodology that provably reduces the variability and accelerates convergence.
 Furthermore, with a proper choice of the stepsizes, the averaged iterates converge to a Gaussian distribution, thus enabling statistical inference.
-To date, the best Berry-Esseen bounds rates for stochastic approximation methods and TD learning with Polyak-Ruppert averaging are due to \cite{ samsonov2024gaussian}, which in turn are based on general non-linear Berry-Esseeen bounds by \cite{shao2021berry}.
-In this paper we improve on these results by deriving novel and sharper high-probability and Berry-Esseen bounds for the estimation error of the TD algorithm
+To date, the best Berry-Esseen bounds rates for stochastic approximation methods and TD learning with Polyak-Ruppert averaging are due to \cite{ samsonov2024gaussian}, which in turn are based on general non-linear Berry-Esseen bounds by \cite{shao2021berry}.
+In this paper, we improve on these results by deriving novel and sharper high-probability and Berry-Esseen bounds for the estimation error of the TD algorithm

 We conclude by mentioning that the choice of learning rates $\{\eta_t\}_{t \geq 0}$ in the updates \eqref{eq:TD-update-all} plays a critical role in determining the statistical properties of (both the original and) the averaged TD estimator \eqref{eq:TD-averaging}.
-Here we assume a \emph{polynomial-decaying} stepsizes schedule $\eta_t = \eta_0 t^{-\alpha}$ for $\alpha \in (1/2,1)$ and $\eta_0 < 1/2$.
+Here we assume a \emph{polynomial-decaying} stepsize schedule $\eta_t = \eta_0 t^{-\alpha}$ for $\alpha \in (1/2,1)$.